 NASA / SCIENCE PHOTO LIBRARY NASA / SCIENCE PHOTO LIBRARY

 Global methane concentration.
-Map showing the concentration of methane (CH4) gas on the Earth's surface on 25th July 2004.
+Map showing the concentration of methane (CH4) gas in the stratosphere (about 10-50 kilometres in altitude) on 25th July 2004.
 The concentration is in parts-per-million by volume (ppmv), ranging from low levels (blue) to high levels (red).
-Methane is produced by activities on Earth's surface, such as rice farming, and is then carried to the stratosphere (about 10-50 kilometres in altitude) by rising air.
+Methane is produced by activities on Earth's surface, such as rice farming, and is then carried to the stratosphere by rising air.
 Although a minute proportion of the Earth's atmosphere is composed of methane (less than 0.001 per cent), it is a powerful heat trapping (greenhouse) gas that keeps Earth warm and habitable.
-For a map of methane levels in the stratosphere, see image E060/021.
+For a map of methane levels in Earth's surface, see image E060/022.

 Model release not required.
 Property release not required.